 Again and again we hear Christians speak about Satan and the powers of darkness.
 Most of the time, these kinds of talks are focused on the fact that we are not involved with the devil any longer because Jesus has conquered him.
 There are also a lot of people shouting victory, while the reality of daily life often shows a different picture altogether.

-In other circles all problems are ascribed to the Evil One and continually, loud prayers are sent to heaven or warfare is done whereby all kinds of powers of darkness are addressed.
+In other circles all problems are ascribed to the Evil One and continually loud prayers are sent to heaven or warfare is done whereby all kinds of powers of darkness are addressed.
 Much effort is done, a lot of noise is heard but with very little result.
-Paul already pointed to the fact that he did not want “to beat the air” in 1 Corinthians 9: 27 but rather that he is instructed in the dimensions of the spiritual world and thus exactly knows what he should or should not do.
+Paul already points to the fact that he does not want “to beat the air” in 1 Corinthians 9: 27 but rather that he is instructed in the dimensions of the spiritual world and thus exactly knows what he should or should not do.

 1. The victory that Jesus won